 While the criticism of Virtual Private Networks is fairly mild when it comes to users using them to circumvent geo-blocks of Netflix, ifollow, Google, BBC iPlayer, Hulu and NOW TV, the scrutiny and criticism has increased when it comes to users using VPNs to: download copyrighted materials (via torrents etc); participate in trolling/harassment; and accessing illegal content.
 It has led to China promising to block all VPNs (source: BBC's "China's Internet Privacy Clampdown").
 The UK government has also warned against the use of end-to-end encryption, with the Guardian reporting in 2017 that Home Secretary Amber Rudd said: "don't provide a secret place for terrorists to communicate with each other".
 While this was primary a criticism of end-to-end Encryption employed by messaging apps, it potentially shows the unease western governments may have in regards to VPNs.

 In conclusion, the future of VPNs appears bright, with usage statistics indicating that nearly a quarter of Internet users used a VPN in 2019 (source: statista.com) and that this number is projected to increase by 10% by 2022.
+One note of caution is the potential development of national governmental walled garden intranets -- Iran's National Information Network and the Great Firewall of China etc -- which VPNs would have trouble circumventing.
 Currently the most popular VPNs are: NordVPN, CyberGhost, ExpressVPN, PrivateVPN, Surfshark, IPVanish, VyprVPN, CactusVPN, HideMyAss!, ZenMate, PureVPN, SaferVPN and UltraVPN.
 The majority of VPNs come with a monthly or annual fee; there is usually a discount for purchasing annually rather than monthly.
 Some VPNs provide a free amount of data per month: VPNs that have provided a free VPN service (download limit per month is typical) include: TunnelBear, Windscribe, ProtonVPN and Hide.me.